Science advice for policy

 Two Cornish songs

-I composed two settings of texts by Cornish poet Maureen Jackett, my grandmother-in-law.
+I composed two settings of texts by Cornish poet Maureen Jackett.
 ‘The freedom of Cornwall’ won the 2015 prize for composition at the Cornish Gorsedd, which is not an especially exciting achievement since I believe there were only two other entries.

 Read More